FrancoSpeziali/express-with-fake-database/README.md

 ### Task 5 - Add a handler for a GET request to '/findById'

-Using the snippet **GET request with parameters**, write a handler that will respond to the path `/findById`
+Using the snippet **GET request with route parameter**, write a handler that will respond to the path `/findById`

 This handler should receive one parameter `id`